 He started looking for help and became aware of the new NHS Innovation Service.
-They connected Peter to his local Academic Health Science Network for North East and North Cumbria (NENC AHSN).
+They connected Peter to his local Health Innovation Network (HIN) for North East and North Cumbria (previously NENC AHSN).

-The AHSN gave him advice on communications, to help both promote the wiki and engage more Integrated Care Boards (ICBs) to signpost to the portal when they grant personal health budgets.
+The HIN gave him advice on communications, to help both promote the wiki and engage more Integrated Care Boards (ICBs) to signpost to the portal when they grant personal health budgets.